Esri/cityengine_for_rhino/README.md

 ## Release Notes

+### Version 1.2.0 (2024-10-28)
+* Rebranded from "Puma" to "ArcGIS CityEngine for Rhino and Grasshopper".
+We will continue to use the compact name "Puma" in the source code.
+* Small restructuring of the Grasshopper component toolbar to make it easier to find for new users.
+* Renamed the build output to `CityEngineRhino.rhp`, `CityEngineGrasshopper.gha` as well as `CityEngineRhino.rhi/yak`.

 ### Version 1.2.0 Beta 2 (2024-09-05)
 * Improved the new bulk component: added new icon, silently ignore empty input lines for attribute values, warn if lines do not match the key:value pattern.
 * Added support for Rhino 8, removed support for Rhino 6.
 * Added support for Rule Packages created with CityEngine 2024.0.
-* Rebranded from "Puma" to "ArcGIS CityEngine for Rhino and Grasshopper".
-We will continue to use the compact name "Puma" in the source code.

 ### Version 1.2.0 Beta 1 (2024-07-29)
 * Added a new component where CGA attributes can be input in bulk via a tree parameter.